The views expressed by the host on this program documented to be almost always right 99.7% of the time.

 I'm quoting it.

-It's not don't get mad at me.
+It's not, don't get mad at me.

 That's what it was called, folks.

-So that's well, that's cool.
+Okay, so that's, well, that's cool.

 That's good.

-So you're gonna do that report.
+So you're going to do that report.

 Yes, sir.